seatable/seatable-admin-docs/docs/maintain/backup-recovery.md

 - Databases
 - Configuration files with private keys

-If you setup SeaTable server according to our manual, you should have a directory layout like:
+If you setup your SeaTable server according to our manual, there should exist a directory layout like this:

 ```
-/opt/seatable/seatable-data/seatable
+/opt/seatable-server/seatable/
 ├── ccnet
 ├── conf
 ├── db-data